pmandcode/SpringLdapDemo/README.md

 ### Regarding security

-For the full guide to this project, see [https://www.pmandcode.com/spring-security-ldap-with-microsoft-active-directory/]()
+For the full guide to this project, see my blog post [https://www.pmandcode.com/spring-security-ldap-with-microsoft-active-directory/](https://www.pmandcode.com/spring-security-ldap-with-microsoft-active-directory/)